How Can HR Professionals Manage the Risks of Returning to Work?

-- Commercial General Liability Insurance (CGL): protects you from third-party claims of injury (including sickness or disease) and property damage caused by your professional activities, employee operations, or premises.
+- Commercial General Liability (CGL) Insurance: Protects you from third-party claims of injury (including sickness or disease) and property damage caused by your professional activities, employee operations, or premises.

-- Employment Practices Liability (EPL): protects you from claims brought against you by employees, such as wrongful termination, discrimination, harassment and more, and any related Human Rights Tribunal investigations.
+- Employment Practices Liability (EPL) Insurance: Protects you from claims brought against you by employees, such as wrongful termination, discrimination, harassment and more, and any related Human Rights Tribunal investigations.

-- Directors and Officers Insurance (D&O): protects your business leaders and board members if they’re personally sued for any actual or alleged wrongful acts in managing the company.
+- Directors and Officers (D&O) Insurance: Protects your business leaders and board members if they’re personally sued for any actual or alleged wrongful acts in managing the company.
 This coverage is available outside of the HRPA program policy.
 For more information, connect with PROLINK.

 To learn more, click here or connect with PROLINK today!

 PROLINK’s blog posts are general in nature.
 They do not take into account your personal objectives or financial situation and are not a substitute for professional advice.
 The specific terms of your policy will always apply.
 We bear no responsibility for the accuracy, legality, or timeliness of any external content.